-Parental ability to provide accurate advice about addressing problems in college nearing 50% in the 2019 data is also a logical finding.
+Parental ability to provide accurate advice about addressing problems in college, over 35% affirmation in 2018 and nearing 50% in the 2019 data, is also a logical finding.
 Even though many of the parents appear to be unable to give accurate advice in a number of the areas listed, many of the problems students encounter in college relate to organization, institutional structures, and relationships.
 The primary patterns for solving these types of challenges are not unique to higher education.
-They are all based in gathering information about the situation and communicating with representatives of the institution.
+They are all based in gathering information about the situation, considering alternate approaches, and communicating with representatives of the organization or institution.
 These are baseline problem-resolution strategies practiced in all fields.
-Even parents with no understanding of college structures and patterns could suggest seeking further information and communicating with representatives of the institution as solutions.
+Even parents with no understanding of college structures and patterns could suggest seeking further information, looking at new ways to approach a task or responsibility, and communicating with representatives of the institution as solutions.